Arengario di Monza, guide to the discovery of the ancient town hall

 Regularity races for modern cars: who can participate

-Regularity races for modern cars, on the other hand, are all those in which cars less than 30 years old (therefore registered after 1992) are allowed to participate.
-The entry rules are identical to those seen for historic car races, except for the vehicle certification form, which in this case is not provided.
+Regularity races for modern cars, on the other hand, are all those in which cars under 30 years old (therefore registered after 1992) are allowed to participate.
+The rules for entry are identical to those seen for historic car races, with the exception of the vehicle certification form, which in this case is not required.

 Find out how to become a racing car driver